Lost-Outpost/sovngarde/CONFIGURATION.md

 ### Legacy of the Dragonborn
 Once enabled, place the patches as shown in the following screenshots.

-+ The LOTD Patch hub patches should go here just after the Literally Unplayable Patches and above any Septimus patches
++ LOTD Patches beginning with LOTD_TCC or DBM should go here just after the Literally Unplayable Patches and above any Septimus patches

 ![LOTD Patches](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/dbm_patches.png)